GWan1234/UNRAID_status-screen-FT232H-spi/README.md

 <br />
 Check the Docker log for script output.

+#### Updating to the latest version
+Follow steps 1-4 and step 6 above.
+Then:
+1. Shutdown the Docker.
+2. Delete `init.sh` and `main.py`.
+3. Upload these same files from the files you extracted from the latest release.
+4. Restart the Docker.

 ### Running outside of UNRAID
 If running outside of UNRAID (eg. a Raspberry Pi):
 ```